Unity-Technologies/ml-agents/ml-agents-envs/README.md

 ## Limitations

 - `mlagents_envs` uses localhost ports to exchange data between Unity and Python.
-As such, multiple instances can have their ports collide leading to errors.
+As such, multiple instances can have their ports collide, leading to errors.
 Make sure to use a different port if you are using multiple instances of `UnityEnvironment`.
 - Communication between Unity and the Python `UnityEnvironment` is not secure.